 No one ever talks about welly rub (when your welly rubs against your leg and makes it really sore), which is weird because it’s absolutely awful.
 Save yourself the pain and get some welly socks.

-They come in all kinds of fancy colours but essentially do one job, keep you dry when the weather wants to make you wet. won’t make you feel like you’ve been wrapped in cling film.
-This one’s fabulous.
+They come in all kinds of fancy colours but essentially do one job, keep you dry when the weather wants to make you wet and won’t make you feel like you’ve been wrapped in cling film.

 A Thick Jumper